alfredlam42/intro-to-sinatra/README.md

 ### Routing Stuff To Remember

+1. Remember restful routing.
-1. GET routes always return a view or partial.
+2. GET routes always return a view or partial.
 The only exception is the '/' route.
 You might want to redirect it somewhere else.
-2. POST, PUT, DELETE always redirect to another __route__.
+3. POST, PUT, DELETE always redirect to another __route__.
-3. Always put more specific routes higher up on the controller.
+4. Always put more specific routes higher up on the controller.